-Albert D'Aquino is one of Goldberg Segalla's founding partners and Chair of its General Liability Practice Group, one of the firm's largest practice groups.
-A seasoned trial lawyer who has served clients throughout New York for more than 25 years, Al tries - and wins - cases against the most experienced and respected plaintiffs' attorneys in the state.
+Albert D'Aquino is one of Goldberg Segalla's founding partners and Co-Chair of its General Liability Practice Group, one of the firm's largest practice groups.
+A seasoned trial lawyer who has served clients throughout New York for more than 30 years, Al tries - and wins - cases against the most experienced and respected plaintiffs' attorneys in the state.
 He brings a goal-oriented approach to pre-trial and trial proceedings, which stands as a hallmark of his proactive, cost-effective litigation style.
-Within the firm, Al uses the keen insight he has gained through his two-plus decades of experience in the state and federal courtrooms of New York to teach trial technique to associates across the firm's footprint.
+Within the firm, Al uses the keen insight he has gained through his decades of experience in the state and federal courtrooms of New York to teach trial technique to associates across the firm's footprint.

 Representative matters in Al's core practices include:

 Professional Liability: After a large federal banking commission claimed that Al's client had caused losses in the tens of millions, he developed proof to counter the claimed damages and, through a focused mediation process, resolved the claims without personal exposure to the attorney and without expending all insurance limits - before suit was filed.
 He obtained unanimous defense verdicts in the trial, and then retrial, of a case against a surgeon in a wrongful death case after New York's highest court vacated the first verdict and ordered a retrial.
 The case is a leading citation on the doctrine of res ipsa loquitur in New York's seminal “Pattern Jury Instructions,” authored by a panel of New York judges.